 Set yourself a time frame based on resources and the size of the task.
 But remember boycotts can take years before achieving the desired result.
 Perhaps start small, aim for a boycott in a small area or amongst a small group of people.

 Decide whether you want to pressure the company by impacting product sales (economic and consumer-oriented) or by attacking the company's image (reputational and media-oriented)?

 Get all the facts about the company and the offensive policy or action.

 Search the Internet for information about the company.

 Ask other activists and campaign groups if they know anything interesting and relevant, maybe they’ll back your call.

-Use the company's annual reports (often posted on the Internet) to obtain important company information such their environmental report or workers rights policy, the president and/or CEO's name(s), and addresses and phone numbers.
+Use the company's annual reports (often posted on the Internet) to obtain important company information such as their environmental report or workers' rights policy, the president and/or CEO's name(s), and addresses and phone numbers.

 Write to the company to voice your grievance.
 And ask to meet with them.

 Indicate that if the policy or action is not changed, you intend to initiate a consumer boycott.
 Some organisers attempt to negotiate with the company first and use a boycott strategy only if negotiations fail to bring about the desired changes.

 Occasionally the threat of a boycott can make the company yield to your demands.